How Graduate Funding Works in A&S

 • Other Awards: e.g. A&S restricted awards, departmental awards

-• University of Toronto Fellowship Top-ups: provided above the base package, for students with high-value scholarships or award applicants
+• University of Toronto Fellowship Top-ups: provided above the minimum package, for students with high-value scholarships or award applicants

-All students receive the Faculty of Arts & Science Base Funding Package.
-However, the package total may vary depending on the sector and may exceed the A&S base funding level depending upon the following factors:
+All students receive the Faculty of Arts & Science minimum financial support package.
+However, the package total may vary depending on the sector and may exceed the A&S minimum level of financial support depending upon the following factors:

-• Which department the student is in — the base amount is higher in the Sciences.
+• Which department the student is in — the minimum financial support amount is higher in the sciences.

-• Campus affiliation fees — St George fees are provided by default unless the student has either (a) affiliated with UTM prior to the issuance of funding letters in September or (b) or formally switched campus affiliation and notified the Graduate Administrator by October 31st.
+• Tuition fees (which vary for master’s program students) and incidental fees which vary by a student’s legal status and campus affiliation.
+St. George incidental fees are provided by default unless the student has either (a) affiliated with UTM prior to the issuance of funding letters in September or (b) formally switched campus affiliation and notified the Graduate Administrator by October 31.

 • The availability of TA opportunities in the department.